Today’s Sociology: Partisan Advocacy for ‘Woke’ Causes.

 Critical Theory and Intersectionality Underlie Woke Sociology

-The definition and core tenets of wokism are contested and vary by institutional setting.
+The definition and core tenets of wokism are contested and what it denotes is not always clear.
 Political scientist Eric Kaufman provides a general definition of woke as ‘the sacralization of historically disadvantaged race, gender and sexual identity groups’.
-In academic sociology, I define the precepts of wokism as:
+While the term ‘wokeness’ may be receding in popular debate, woke practices remain firmly entrenched in higher education.
+The precepts of wokism, as manifested in academic sociology are:

-1. Everything (including science and academia) is racist, sexist, hetero and colonial and about power struggle between the oppressors and oppressed.
+1. Everything (including science and academia) is racist, sexist, hetero, colonial and about power struggle between the oppressors and oppressed.

 2. Existing social inequalities and unequal representation are due to currently existing systemic racism and sexism.